 Wider Reach and Effective Marketing

 - Time and money: Yep, perhaps, this one is the most persuasive for clients – a way to reduce development cost.
-Standard-based web technologies that bridge web applications and mobile devices can be a cost saver at the stage of development.
+Standard-based web technologies that bridge web applications and mobile devices can be a cost-saver at the stage of development.

 - Wider reach and effective marketing: App for multiple platforms leads to wider audience and exposure.
-And the more people the more benefits for app.
+And the more people the more benefits for the app.